 What was the trial about?

 Wilders said free speech was on trial and in a way it was.

-The Dutch have struggled with the tension between freedom of speech and protection from discrimination since Pim Fortuyn, Wilders’ ideological precursor, suggested in 2002 that the anti-discrimination article should be removed from the if it barred an honest and open debate about Muslim integration.
+The Dutch have struggled with the tension between freedom of speech and protection from discrimination since Pim Fortuyn, Wilders’ ideological precursor, suggested in 2002 that the anti-discrimination article should be removed from the Constitution if it barred an honest and open debate about Muslim integration.